Aminm246/test/Application/docs/specification/features.md

 ### Recipe Recommendation
-- If you have your ingredients in the program, the program will be able to recommend recipes that you can make with what you currently have, or with minimum additional ingredients. <br />
+- If you have your ingredients in the program, the program will be able to recommend recipes that you can make with what you currently have, or with minimum additional ingredients.
 - There could be two options, "strict" and "loose", where "strict" will only recommend recipes with the exact ingredients that the user has.
-While "loose" could have a custom amount of ingredients that the user is willing to purchase. <br />
+While "loose" could have a custom amount of ingredients that the user is willing to purchase.
 - Adding dollar amounts to ingredients, could also allow us to breakdown costs of recipes, as well as letting the user decide how much money they are willing to spend, and then recommending a recipe based on that as well.
 This could pose a complication depending on where or how we include the scalability function.
 A solution could